xichensf/magical/README.md

 # MAGICAL analysis

 MAGICAL (Multiome Accessible Gene Integration Calling And Looping) analyzes scRNA-seq and scATAC-seq datasets from different conditions to map regulatory circuits comprising chromatin sites, transcription factors, and target genes.
-Both [R](https://github.com/xichensf/magical/tree/main/R) and [MATLAB](https://github.com/xichensf/magical/tree/main/MATLAB) scripts are provided for the use of MAGICAL.
-In our testing, the MATLAB code runns faster.
-Since the single cell data files are very large and Bayesian learning may take hours to finish, to allow testing the source code, we provide a mock testing case (filtered single cell multiomics data on selected cells, regions and genes) that users can [download the input files](https://drive.google.com/file/d/1CerwMHMnS1PNFNMy00OoHQjn6T30M1j4/view?usp=sharing) and run MAGICAL on their local machine (~15 mins).
+Both [R](https://github.com/xichensf/magical/tree/main/R) and [MATLAB](https://github.com/xichensf/magical/tree/main/MATLAB) scripts are provided for the use of MAGICAL with R v4.0.0 or MATLAB 2020a or later.
+The source code is not much dependent on existing packages or libraries so users can simply download the input file folder and add to the same path with the source scripts to run MAGICAL anaysis.
+Since the original single cell data files are over 100GB and also the Bayesian learning process will take hours to finish on a cluster machine, to allow testing the source code, we provide a mock testing case that users can [download the input files](https://drive.google.com/file/d/1CerwMHMnS1PNFNMy00OoHQjn6T30M1j4/view?usp=sharing) and run MAGICAL on their local machine (~15 mins).

 ![alt text](https://github.com/xichensf/magical/blob/main/MAGICAL.png)